 Please *email for more information: Cornerstoneintegratedtherapy@gmail.com

-I have write and deliver training nationally and internationally, to both experienced and novice professionals with diverse training backgrounds, including psychologists, therapists, counsellors, carers, social workers, and also to those working with a faith based approach.
+I write and deliver training nationally and internationally, to both experienced and novice professionals with diverse training backgrounds, including psychologists, therapists, counsellors, carers, social workers, and also to those working with a faith based approach.

 In addition to teaching the PICT Diploma course, current bookable workshops include: